valtech-ch/eslint-config/README.md

 # eslint-config

-Configuration and rules for ESLint, Prettier and Typescript.
+Configuration and rules for ESLint, Prettier and TypeScript.

 ## Install